Solar + Battery vs Solar Only UK 2026

 - 2030 (projected): £350/kWh (10kWh = £3,500)

-Get exact payback periods and 25-year profits for solar-only vs solar+battery based on your postcode and electricity usage.
+Pro calculates exact payback periods and 25-year profits for solar-only vs solar+battery based on your postcode, usage pattern, and roof orientation.